Green Tacoma Day – October 9, 2021

-Tacoma’s wetlands, parks and open spaces need your help!
+Tacoma’s parks and open spaces need your help!
 These natural resources provide people with clean air, clean water, and access to nature.
-Keeping them healthy is a community effort!
-Join hundreds of volunteers this fall as we work to keep Tacoma green by volunteering at one of twelve different event sites around the city.
-Volunteers will be pulling invasive weeds, removing litter, and planting and mulching native shrubs and trees.
+Keeping them healthy is a community effort.
+Join other volunteers this fall as we work to keep Tacoma green and volunteer at one of our events happening around the city!

 Green Tacoma Partnership